Middland on TwitterMy Tweets

 TagsArbor Day BFR Campus community campus wildlife CAPP Commencement drought ecology Emma Willard Facilities fall color flooding flowers geology GIS iTree job seeker Landscape landscape history McCullough native Outdoor Art Plant Pathology poem renga resume Reunion rocks snow snow removal storm report Tree Campus tree planting tree removal Trees twitter vandalism watering Weather weather station winter carnival winter term

-- Monday Night as of Jul.
-28 11:00 AM EDTMonday Night - Mostly cloudy with rain showers, then a chance of rain after midnight.
-Low of 55F.
-Winds from the WNW at 5 to 10 mph.
-Chance of rain 70% with rainfall amounts near 0.3 in. possible.
+- Thursday Night as of Aug.
+21 11:00 AM EDTThursday Night - Overcast with a chance of rain.
+Low of 57F.
+Winds less than 5 mph.
+Chance of rain 50% with rainfall amounts near 0.4 in. possible.

-- Monday as of Jul.
-28 11:00 AM EDTMonday - Overcast with thunderstorms and rain, then a chance of a thunderstorm and rain in the afternoon.
-High of 72F.
-Winds from the North at 5 to 10 mph.
-Chance of rain 100% with rainfall amounts near 0.9 in. possible.
+- Thursday as of Aug.
+21 11:00 AM EDTThursday - Overcast with rain showers, then a chance of a thunderstorm and rain showers in the afternoon.
+High of 70F.
+Winds from the SE at 5 to 10 mph.
+Chance of rain 80% with rainfall amounts near 0.3 in. possible.

 Some Late Fall Color